PT challenge: Validation of ShapeFit on large-volume, high-resolution mocks: Combining all redshift bins: Constructing a real data analysis scenario

 We see that all redshift bins are consistent with each other within $0.5 \sigma$, both in the compressed parameter and in the cosmological parameter space.
 The small deviations may arise due to i) differences in non linear structure formation (including non linear galaxy bias and RSD) at different redshifts, both in the N-body simulation and in the fiducial template, ii) different impact of shot noise in the different volumes, iii) and the degree of validity of the assumption of local Lagrangian bias may vary for the different HODs of the different redshift bins.
 As mentioned already in sections \ref{sec:main_results} and \ref{sec:additional-tests}, the ShapeFit constraints on $\alpha_\parallel$ are biased in the "DATA-like MIN" case; this bias vanishes when applying the $\Lambda$CDM prior.

-The most interesting lesson from figure \ref{fig:main-results-tests-allz} is that the combined constraints (empty black contours) on cosmological parameters are $\sim 33\%$ tighter than the individual redshift constraints, although the effective number of sampled modes is the same.

-This increase in constraining power by spreading the volume at different redshifts can be easily understood.
-In the framework of the LCDM model, having information at different epochs (or redshift bins) helps to break degeneracies among model parameters, more effectively than having more volume at a single redshift bin.
-This effect is well known and is seen very clearly, for example, in the $\Omega_m-h$ plane for the BAO cases when Ly-$\alpha$ measurements are combined with low galaxy measurements (see for e.g. fig 1 of \citep{cuceuetal2019}).
+One might have expected the combined constraints (empty black contours) on cosmological parameters to be slightly tighter than the individual redshift constraints, although the effective number of sampled modes is the same.
+This is because in the framework of the LCDM model, having information at different epochs (or redshift bins) helps to break degeneracies among model parameters, more effectively than having more volume at a single redshift bin.
+This effect is seen very clearly, for example, in the $\Omega_m-h$ plane for the BAO cases when Ly-$\alpha$ measurements are combined with low galaxy measurements (see for e.g. fig 1 of \citep{cuceuetal2019}).
+Here the effect is not really appreciable because of the smaller redshift range explored.